Heavy rains leave at least eight dead in Chiba Prefecture as rescue efforts continue | The Japan Times

 Search and rescue operations continued in eastern Japan on Saturday after torrential rains spurred landslides and flooding in areas still reeling from damage caused by Typhoon Hagibis earlier this month, authorities said.

-At least eight people were confirmed dead in Chiba Prefecture, east of Tokyo, including a woman whose body was discovered in an area where landslides damaged houses, police and other sources said.
-At least four others were missing, including one in the city of Mobara and another in the town of Nagara, both in Chiba Prefecture, and two others in Soma, Fukushima Prefecture, public broadcaster NHK reported.
+At least eight people were confirmed dead in Chiba Prefecture, including a woman whose body was discovered in an area where landslides damaged houses, police and other sources said.
+At least four others were missing, including one in the city of Mobara and another in the town of Nagara, both in Chiba Prefecture, and two others in Soma, Fukushima Prefecture, NHK reported.

 Rescue workers using helicopters continued to search for survivors and winched people to safety after rivers overflowed and submerged vast swaths of land, including roads and railway tracks.

-The city of Ichihara, in Chiba Prefecture, saw more than 280 millimeters of rain in just a 12-hour period Friday — more than the average monthly total for October — according to the Meteorological Agency.
+The city of Ichihara, Chiba Prefecture, saw more than 280 millimeters of rain over a 12-hour period Friday — more than the average monthly total for October — according to the Meteorological Agency.

 Some flights to Narita Airport were also canceled Friday due to the rain, affecting travelers using one of the country’s largest and busiest international airports.